weaviate/weaviate-io/developers/weaviate/current/client-libraries/python.md

 ## Authentication

 ### OIDC authentication flow
-If you want to use the client against an authenticated Weaviate using the OIDC authentication flow, you'll need to pass the credentials when you initialize the client:
+To use the client against an authenticated Weaviate using the OIDC authentication flow, pass the credentials as a parameter when you initialize the client:

 ```python
 import weaviate